 Architectural Lighting and LEED Lights Certification: Lights for Trade

 The interaction between daylight and artificial light harmonizes and balances the environment.
 The architectural lighting of an office meeting room requires a specific study to bring to life the activities that take place there.
 The light intensity varies gradually and connects the environment in a coherent and continuous way; each area is, in itself, and at the same time connected to the others.
 The essential requirement in these design studies is compliance with quality parameters, more and more often, in fact, LEED certificates are required.
-This section includes interior and exterior lighting projects in the workplace, such as the headquarters of multinational companies.
+This section includes interior and exterior lighting projects in the workplace, such as the headquarter of multinationals such as the ECA Headquarter.

 The certification systems are designed to compare the impact of buildings on environmental resources, society, and the economy.
 The LEED lights certification is one of these— the voluntary certification of a building that follows the American system (Leadership in Energy and Environmental Design).
 This certification is used to build buildings capable of "functioning" in a sustainable and self-sufficient way in terms of energy; in short, it is a system for the development of environmentally friendly buildings.
 The organization that defines and promotes the LEED lights standard is a non-profit association founded in 1993.

 LEED lights is a flexible and articulated system that provides different formulations for new buildings, existing buildings, schools, and small houses.
 The system is based on the attribution of credits for each of the requirements characterizing the sustainability of the building.
 In lighting design, it concerns energy savings, ultimately summarizing compliance with the value limits of watts per square meter.
 Consequently, if the project or client requires it, it becomes a fundamental aspect of the design.